 So, say you want a 128GB iPhone 7 but can't afford to buy it outright - it's mighty pricey, after all.
 On a giffgaff loan, you could keep costs low by just spending £25 upfront, then £32.47 per month for two years; or just make it a bit more manageable by spending £200 upfront, then £84.48 per month for six months; or any other combo of payments.

-Your phone also comes with a SIM loaded with one of giffgaff's 'goodybags', a monthly allowance of data, calls, and texts.
+Your phone also comes with a SIM loaded with one of giffgaff's 'goodybags', a monthly allowance of data, calls, and texts, which goes up to its unlimited 'Always on' plans.
 You don't have to stick with it though - goodybags only last a month so you can cancel it straight away if you want.
 Besides, your phone arrives unlocked so you can put in a SIM from any network.

 When you take out a handset plan on O2, it'll most likely be an O2 Refresh contract.
 This splits your monthly bill in two: it covers your Phone Plan (payments on your handset), and your Airtime Plan (the cost of your data, minutes, and texts).